FaisalHammad1999/futureproofwiki/MacOS-Setup.md

 ---

 ### Get python locally and discover the Zen of Python
-MacOS usually comes with Python 2.7 pre-installed, which is great except that we want Python 3 which is a fair bit different.
+MacOS usually comes with Python 2.7 pre-installed, which is great except that we want Python 3 which is a fair bit different. \
 We will take over control of our Python versions by using a tool called `pyenv`
-- **Download pyenv using Homebrew (see below for installing Homebrew)
+- **Download pyenv using Homebrew**
     + `brew install pyenv`
+- **Update your shell configuration to work with pyenv**
+    + Use the instructions below to locate and open your shell configuration file
+    + Add `eval "$(pyenv init -)"` to the file, save close and reload your shell
-- **Install Python 3.9.1 with pyenv**
+- **Install Python 3.9.1 with pyenv and set it as your global default version**
     + At time of writing 3.9.1 is the latest stable version
     + `pyenv install 3.9.1` (we can easily get other versions later on if you want)
+    + `pyenv global 3.7.3`
 - **Confirm your python installation**
-    + In your chosen shell type `python3 --version`
+    + In your chosen shell type `python --version`
     + If you see a version number eg. `Python 3.9.1` then your install was successful!
-    + You should also get a version number back for `python3 -m pip --version`
+    + You should also get a version number back for `python -m pip --version`
 - **Check out the 'Zen of Python'**
-    + `python3` - to enter a python shell (bye, bash!)
+    + `python` - to enter a python shell (bye, bash!)
     + `import this` - this will show you the Zen of Python!
-    + `exit()` - to get back to bash
+    + `exit()` - to exit the python shell

 ***